Passkey

 The term ‘passkey’ is often used interchangeably with ‘password’, ‘passphrase’, and ‘PIN’ (Personal Identification Number), but there are subtle differences among them, which we will explore in this comprehensive glossary entry.

-Understanding the concept of a passkey and its role in cybersecurity is vital for anyone dealing with digital platforms, whether it's for personal use or professional purposes.
+Understanding the concept of a passkey and its role in cybersecurity is vital for anyone dealing with digital platforms, whether it’s for personal use or professional purposes.
+As an advanced authentication method, passkeys offer greater protection than traditional passwords by utilizing a combination of private and public cryptographic keys, making them less susceptible to phishing attacks and eliminating the need for users to remember complex passwords.
 This glossary entry aims to provide an in-depth understanding of passkeys, their types, their role in cybersecurity, and best practices for creating and managing them.

 A passkey, in the context of cybersecurity, is a secret known only to the user and the system, which allows the user to access a particular system, network, or service.
 It is a form of authentication that verifies the identity of a user before granting access to the requested resource.